Uninett/Argus-frontend/NOTES.md

 - Logo and favicon
 - Add seconds to timestamps in elements of the event feed in detailed incident view

-- Option "None" is default in the phone number selector in notification profiles.

 - Order of events and acknowledgements in feed in detailed incident view.
 Order is now oldest-first.

+- Make it easier/more obvious to save a profile without a phone number by selecting the option "None".
+- Option "None" is default in the phone number selector in notification profiles.

 ### Added
 - End time to the incident detailed view (for closed incidents only)

-- Option "None" to the phone number selector in notification profiles.

 ## [v1.5.4]